darkerbit/Lithographer/README.md

 ### Building

+1. `git clone --recursive https://github.com/darkerbit/Lithographer.git` (if you forgot to pass in --recursive, you need to do `git submodule update --init --recursive` as well)
-1. `./setup.sh` to download natives (run in Git Bash on Windows and your preferred shell on Linux)
+2. `./setup.sh` to download natives (run in Git Bash on Windows and your preferred shell on Linux)
-2. `msbuild` (or the build button in your IDE)
+3. `msbuild` (or the build button in your IDE)

 ### Running